Wegmann & Co.

-The form coach factory of Wegmann & Co. was founded in 1882 in Kassel (then Cassel) by Kommerzienrat, Peter Wegmann, and Richard Harkort as the Casseler Waggonfabriken von Wegmann, Harkort & Co.
+The former coach factory of Wegmann & Co. was founded in 1882 in Kassel (then Cassel) by Kommerzienrat, Peter Wegmann, and Richard Harkort as the Casseler Waggonfabriken von Wegmann, Harkort & Co.
 In 1886 it changed its name to Wegmann & Co.

 In 1912 the company was taken over by engineer, August Bode, and businessman, Conrad Köhler.
 Towards the end of the First World War, in 1917, the firm was given an order for the construction of the first German tank, the K-Wagen.
 In the 1920s the construction of railway wagons was the focus of the company.

 The firm became known in the 1930s as the manufacturer of passenger coaches for the Henschel-Wegmann train.
 In 1936 Wegmann & Co supplied the prototypes of the so-called Schürzenwagen.
 In addition, Wegmann built some of the state coaches of the special train for the Führer, which were used by Adolf Hitler.

 In 1925 the 4/20 PS sports car was displayed at the German Automobile Exhibition in Berlin.
 The vehicle was designed with a streamlined wooden body that was covered with artificial leather.
 It had seating for two to three people.
 It had a wheelbase of 260 cm.
 It had various engine options.
 One source mentions a four-cylinder boxer engine from the Steudel-Werke with exactly 1016 cm³ displacement.
 A second source confirms the four-cylinder engine but does not provide any information on its origin.
 Another source states that it was a proprietary four-cylinder, four-stroke engine with water cooling.
 Werner Oswald and Ulrich Kubisch mention a two-cylinder boxer engine that was mounted in the rear.
 A displacement of about 1000 cm³ and power of 20 hp are confirmed.
 A three-speed gearbox and Cardan shaft are also mentioned.
 It is not known how many were built.
 In addition, a van with 2/10 hp has survived.
 It had a two-cylinder two-stroke engine by DKW with a choice of 412 cc displacement, 10 hp and air cooling or 389 cc displacement, 14 hp and water cooling.
 The transmission had two gears.
 The wheelbase was 165 cm.
 The kerb weight was given as 400 kg and the payload as 750 to 1000 kg.
 At the time, the company had the legal form of a Kommanditgesellschaft (limited partnership).